SebastianWeeger/SebastianWeeger/README.md

 - 💞️ I’m looking to collaborate on ... dunno yet
 - 📫 How to reach me ... if you know me, you probably know how 😉

-- Trying Git to actually do something
+- Trying Git to actually do something now